Trade directory · Norwalk metro · Connecticut

 Licensing Requirements

-Connecticut requires Home Improvement Contractor license for projects over $200.
+Connecticut requires Home Improvement Contractor License for projects over $200.
 Must pass written exam, provide financial statements, carry required insurance.
-License renewal every 2 years with continuing education.
-Apprentice painters need no license but contractors hiring them must be licensed.
+License renewal every 2 years with continuing education requirements.
+No specific painter license required, but HIC license covers most residential painting work.

 §2